Led by GFN Member, Platform for Sustainable Ag Launches

 - Kees Huizinga, Ukraine

 Tokumoto joined the GFN in February 2023, after attending the GFN’s February 6-10, 2023 roundtable and mobilization event held in Argentina.
-His YouTube channel, which provides facts from the agricultural field, has more than 10 million views and is still growing as a medium.
+Le sien Youtube channel, which provides facts from the agricultural field, has more than 10 million views and is still growing as a medium.